Nikollë Nikprelaj

-Nikollë Nikprelaj (born 16 May 1960) is an Albanian singer from Tuzi, Montenegro.
+Nikolle Nikprelaj (born 12 April 1961) is an Albanian singer from Tuzi, Montenegro.
 Nikolle began his professional career in his late teens.
 He is now the lead singer for the Albanian folk group "Besa Trieshit", which has won first place in Albanian concerts and festivals in Montenegro, Kosovo and Albania.
 Nikprelaj plays several traditional instruments, including the lahuta, çiftelia, sharkia, and the bylbyli (flute).
 He plays traditional Albanian music featuring his instruments and vocals.

 Nikprelaj took second place in the song contest Polifestit 2008 and the RTV21 award for his song "Syrin mos ia shkel" (translated "Eye Not to Tread").
 He also performs concerts to provide humanitarian aid to organizations benefiting children with special needs.